 - P0171–P0172: For lean/rich air-fuel mixture

-Fuel rails usually hold each fuel injector in place, so be careful when pulling them off to avoid damaging the injectors or the O-rings.
-Test the resistance of the fuel injectors (check the owner’s manual for required values) and check for physical damage or clogging that can affect fuel delivery to the misfiring cylinder.
+- Check fuel injectors: Fuel rails usually hold each fuel injector in place, so be careful when pulling them off to avoid damaging the injectors or the O-rings.
+Test the resistance of the fuel injectors (refer to the owner’s manual for required values) and check for physical damage or clogging that can affect fuel delivery to the misfiring cylinder.

-If the ignition system is fine and the fuel injectors are sound, do a compression test.
-Compression issues could mean costly repairs like a head gasket replacement.
+- Perform a compression test: If the ignition system is fine and the fuel injectors are sound, do a compression test.
+Compression issues could mean costly repairs, such as a head gasket replacement.
 At this point, it’s advisable to get professional help for a more advanced diagnosis.

-Once the problem has been identified, the next step is to consider engine repair.
+After identifying the problem, the next step is to consider engine repair.

 Is an Engine Misfire Expensive to Fix?